4d/docs/docs/commands-legacy/is-field-value-null.md

 The NULL value is used by the SQL kernel of 4D.
 For more information, refer to the *4D SQL Reference* manual.

-The value returned by this command is only meaningful if the "[Map NULL values to blank values](/4Dv20R6/4D/20-R6/Field-properties.300-7003391.en.html#2287953)" option is not checked in the field definition of the Structure editor.
+The value returned by this command is only meaningful if the "*Map NULL values to blank values*" option is not checked in the field definition of the Structure editor.
 Otherwise, it always returns **False**.

 **Note:** This command cannot be used with objects and object properties.
 Null values in object fields are handled through the [Null](null.md) command.